jsugarelli/switchcase/README.md

 # Contact

-Follow me on Twitter (<https://twitter.com/jsugarelli>) to stay up-to-date on new developement around the `switchcase` package.
+Follow me on Twitter (<https://twitter.com/jsugarelli>) to stay up-to-date on new development around the `switchcase` package.